My Best and Worst Blogs

 My favorite

-I liked this blog because I took an honest look into my shortcomings.
-It’s essential to understand and face one’s limitations.
+This blog because took an honest look into my shortcomings, and writing it was revealing.
+In it, I gained a better understanding of my strengths and limitations.
 This blog is strong and still reads well, and I am proud of my creation.

 My least favorite